Feeding Programme

 Hungry children can’t learn.

-“Some of my students only have tea and biscuits in the morning before coming to school” a teacher in one of our partner schools in Lamjung told us.
-“By the afternoon, they are so hungry they can’t learn”.
+A teacher in one of our partner schools in Lamjung told us “some of my students only have tea and biscuits in the morning before coming to school by the afternoon, they are so hungry they can’t learn”.

 In another school, the Principal shared the story of a student who had little interest in learning and came to school irregularly.
 After some time, the teachers realised that his large family had no land and no source of income.
 They often struggled to find food to eat, and when the student was hungry, he did not come to school.
-One of the teachers started bringing extra food from her home to share with him and the student began to come to school with the hope of getting something to eat.
-For the last two years, the student has been given a snack every day at school.
-Sometimes teachers provide food or other students share their lunch with him.
-That student is now regularly attending school and is doing well in his studies.
+One of the teachers started bringing extra food from home to share with him and he started to come to school with the hope of getting something to eat.
+Over a number of years, the student was given a snack every day at school, and is now regularly attending school as well as succeeding in his studies.

 Stories like this are common in rural schools in Nepal.
-Many children walk for up to 2 hours to get to school and so, even if they eat rice before leaving home, they are hungry when they arrive.
+Many children walk for up to two hours to get to school, so even if they eat rice before leaving home, they are hungry when they arrive.

 Hungry children can’t concentrate in class and have little motivation to study.
 School feeding programmes are known to be one of the most effective ways of improving school attendance and achievement (Bryan, J., S. et al. 2004.
 Nutrients for cognitive development in school-aged children.
 Nutr Rev., 62: 295-306.)